Identifiers of Detained Children Have Implications for Data Security and Estimation

 This report details the dataset used for this analysis, the investigative steps taken to understand the relationship between alien numbers and dates of entry into detention facilities, possibilities for estimation, and the potential leakage of sensitive data.
 Read the full report here.

-This research was made possible through support from the Ford Foundation and the John D. and Catherine T. MacArthur Foundation.
+This research was made possible through support from the Ford Foundation.
 For more information about HRDAG’s supporters, please see our Funding page.
 Huge thanks are also due to my HRDAG colleagues Valentina Rozo Angel, for her feedback and R-debugging tips, Tarak Shah for his time helping to troubleshoot, and Dr. Patrick Ball for his ongoing guidance and mentorship.
 Credit is also due to my friends and colleagues at Lucy Parsons Labs, without whom this work would never have seen the light of day.

 Photo by Ozzy Trevino.